 Automations

-Automations run tasks or deployment profiles from a schedule, a manual run, an inbound webhook, or SCM polling.
-Each automation belongs to a single environment and creates normal CoderFlow tasks when it runs.
+Automations run tasks, deployment profiles, or IBM i source imports from a schedule, a manual run, an inbound webhook, or SCM polling.
+Each automation belongs to a single environment and usually creates normal CoderFlow tasks when it runs (an IBM i import with the auto-commit outcome instead commits and pushes imported sources directly).

 Where to Manage